anodyne/nova/nova/docs/ideas.md

 * Rename from Crew Awards to Awards
 * Categories should actually be called type
 * Add the ability to create actual categories to sort awards by different types (level 1, level 2, battle awards, exploration awards, etc.)

+## Specs

+* Specs needs to be completely overhauled to be more flexible
+* Specs should be separated in to tabs
+    * Specs
+    * Deck listing
+    * Tour items
+    * Related items (shuttles, etc.)